probablykasper/ferrum/README.md

 - Look into playing audio from Rust to reduce CPU usage
 - iTunes Import overwrites library, but old track/artwork files are still kept.
 Either move or delete them
 - Volume normalization
+- For Windows version, we will want to save before system shutdown.
+Using `session-end` event might work, but to actually delay shutdown, see this: https://github.com/electron/electron/issues/8762
 - Databases
   - https://github.com/TheNeikos/rustbreak
   - https://github.com/spacejam/sled